AelinXYZ/AELIPs/content/aelips/aelip-28.md

 This AELIP proposes to run a trial for a period of 4 weeks with [Velodrome](https://app.velodrome.finance).
 Aelin treasury will be distributing voting rewards (also called "bribes") in OP in order to maximise the VELO rewards emitted to the AELIN/ETH pool.
 This means LPs will be earning VELO instead of AELIN.

-It is important to note that the Velodrome DAO will be matching rewards with Aelin treasury (around $8,000 USD in total per week), making emissions of VELO larger that the previous token incentives program.
+It is important to note that the Velodrome DAO will be matching rewards with Aelin treasury (around $8,000 USD in total per week), making emissions of VELO larger than the previous token incentive program.

 ## Motivation